cap-js/docs/node.js/core-services.md

 ::: tip Prefer Platform-Agnostic APIs

 REST-style APIs using `srv.send()` tend to become protocol-specific, for example if you'd use OData `$filter` query options, or alike.
-In contrast to that, the `cds.ql`-based CRUD-style APIs using `srv.run()` are platform-agnostic to a very large extend.
+In contrast to that, the `cds.ql`-based CRUD-style APIs using `srv.run()` are platform-agnostic to a very large extent.
 We can translate these to local API calls, remote service calls via GraphQL, OData, or REST, or to plain SQL queries sent to underlying databases.

 :::